ergo70/jscep-basic-auth/README.md

 ## SSL / TLS

 These classes do not enforce the use of SSL / TLS, because there are other means of secure transport, e.g. a VPN.
 However some sort of transport layer security is strongly advised when using HTTP Basic authentication, since the credentials are transferred as plain text.
-So, if these classes do not detect the use of HTTPS, the will issue a warning to the logging facility.
-If you use something else than HTTPS so secure the connection, you can safely ignore this.
+So, if these classes do not detect the use of HTTPS, they will issue a warning to the logging facility.
+If you use something other than HTTPS to secure the connection, you can safely ignore this.